CrociDB/portfolio/_games/90_angest.markdown

 layout: post
 slug: angest
 title: "Angest"
-description: a mobile puzzle for the Tizen platform
+description: a narrative game for GearVR
 img: /img/thumb/angest.png
 gallery:
+ - image_path: /img/angest/angest1.jpg
+   alt: "Angest for GearVR"
+ - image_path: /img/angest/angest2.jpg
+   alt: "Angest for GearVR"
+ - image_path: /img/angest/angest3.jpg
+   alt: "Angest for GearVR"
- - image_path: /img/automata/levels.jpg
+ - image_path: /img/angest/angest4.jpg
-   alt: "Automata"
+   alt: "Angest for GearVR"
- - image_path: /img/automata/menu.jpg
+ - image_path: /img/angest/angest5.jpg
-   alt: "Automata"
+   alt: "Angest for GearVR"
 ---

-Automata is a puzzle game for the **Tizen Mobile** platform.
-Made by the mobile team at **Black River Studios**.

-I contributed with the very first idea for this project.
-I also helped developing the concept and making this a playable game.
-Even though I didn't contribute with the actual development of this game, I'm happy with its results.
+> Immerse yourself as Valentina, a cosmonaut aboard a ship in the company of Konstantin, the AI that oversees and takes care of you while doing daily tasks for your mission.
+But as the days go by, your perception of reality can be affected.
+Will you embrace it?
+Break free?
+Or find an answer somewhere else?

+You can download **Angest** on the [Oculus Store for GearVR](https://www.oculus.com/experiences/gear-vr/1199148026798440/).

+I worked on several core systems for this game such as the **Save System** and the main **Event System**.
+I also worked on some gameplay features.

+<p style="text-align:center"><iframe width="560" height="315" src="https://www.youtube.com/embed/CoJgJeJznII" frameborder="0" allowfullscreen></iframe></p>